Three ingredients to a healthy credit score

 - File on time – Always submit your annual accounts and returns before or by the official deadline.
 Late filling may be interpreted as a sign of financial distress.

-- Avoid CCJs – If your company receives a County Court Judgement (CCJ), settle it within a month.
+- Avoid CCJs – If your company receives a County Court Judgment (CCJ), settle it within a month.
 In stable economic conditions, a one-off, promptly paid CCJ won’t necessarily lead to negative credit.

 - Limit credit searches – When applying for credit, lenders will mostly likely run a search on your company with a CRA.
 Every time a search is done, this leaves a footprint on your credit record which could negatively affect your score.
 Too many searches done within a short space of time could suggest to lenders that your company is having financial difficulties.